History & Anthropology

 Warrensburg, MO 64093

 I broadly consider myself a historian of social movements, particularly their rise, development and diffusion in France and across the eighteenth-century Atlantic World.
 My first book manuscript, “Nonviolence and the French Revolution: Political Demonstrations and Popular Democracy in Paris, 1787-1795,” looks at the development of protest marches in the French capital and the broader prevalence of physically nonviolent, collaborative strategies for achieving revolutionary change.
-In addition to several article-length projects – looking at subjects like collective emotion in mass political rallies, middle-class identities in the Bastille insurrection, the English origins of the French Jacobins, and National Assembly’s political dynamics in 1789 – I am also in the research stages of preparing a book-length original synthesis utilizing both transnational and comparative perspectives titled “Protest in the Age of Democratic Revolutions: America, Britain, France and Haiti, 1765-1800.”
+In addition to several article-length projects – looking at subjects like middle-class identities in the Bastille insurrection, the British origins of the French Jacobins, collective emotion in the Revolution's largest political rallies, the National Assembly's political dynamics in 1789, and the Right of Resistance to Oppression – I am also writing a second book, "Transatlantic Revolutions: The Rise of the Social Movement in Britain, America, Ireland and France, 1765-1793," examining the strong but heretofore largely neglected connections between the Revolutionary era's principal causes.

 Ph.D.
 University of California, Irvine, 2010.

 M.A.
 University of California, Irvine, 2006.

 B.A.
 Northern Arizona University, 2004.